Incarnation of a ray of sunshine: Canadian actress and musician Samantha Weinstein dies at 28 - ExBulletin

 Incarnation of a ray of sunshine: Canadian actress and musician Samantha Weinstein dies at 28

-A Canadian actor and musician who won accolades from an early age is remembered as an inspirational artist who lived the best life and continued to work even in her final days.
+TORONTO — A Canadian actress and musician who won accolades from a young age is remembered as an inspirational artist who lived the best life and continued to work even in her final days.

 Samantha Weinstein, 28, died May 14 at Princess Margaret Hospital in Toronto after being diagnosed with ovarian cancer 2½ years ago.